It was mid-morning when we arrived at Sky High Mountain Ranch for our dog-sledding adventure in Whitehorse Yukon about

 Musher’s Camp — Where the Sled Dogs L

-We walked to the mouth of the 8km trail we would navigate during our excursion.
+We walked to the mouth of the 8km trail we would navigate during our hour excursion.
 Our chariots were lined up single file next to dozens of tiny dog houses.
 Huskies were everywhere, chained to their homes, running in circles, some jumping in the air.
-Others stood on the roofs of their houses with their tongues and tails wagging, hoping they’d be going on the ride, though only 16 would actually mush with us.
+Others stood on the roofs of their houses with their tongues and tails wagging, hoping they’d be picked for the ride, though only 16 would end up mushing with us.

 We were a group of three guests and each of us would drive our own sled—an exciting prospect considering many companies only offer passenger rides.
-My adorable doggy team consisted of Bully, Jewel, Thunder & Sneezy; four Alaskan huskies I wanted to plop in my pocket and take home with me from the get-go.
+My Alaskan husky crew –– Bully, Jewel, Thunder, & Sneezy––were so adorable I wanted to plop them in my pocket and take them home with me.

-Figuring I’d be better off following a pro, I chose the sled behind our guide, Jonathan, hipster-looking ginger with a big smile and an “I’m a sporty, nature guy” aura.
+Figuring I’d be better off following a pro, I chose the sled behind our guide, Jonathan, a hipster-looking ginger with a big smile and an “I’m a sporty, nature guy” aura.

-After the customary introductions and pleasantries, we went over the basic rules dog sledding in the Yukon.
+After the customary introductions and pleasantries, we went over the basic rules for dog sledding in Whitehorse.

 Rule 1: Once the dogs are harnessed, never let go of the sled.